Support for Queensland border zone businesses

 - the principal place of business address you gave in that application is in the border business zone.

-You will receive an email with instructions on what to do next.
-If you believe you are eligible and have not received an email by 6 December 2021, phone the Office of State Revenue on 1300 300 734 and choose option 5.
+If you believe you were eligible and did not received an email, phone Queensland Revenue Office on 1300 300 734 and choose option 5.

 The COVID-19 Border Business Zone Hardship Grants for employing businesses and not-for-profit organisations have now closed.

 You can track your existing application by visiting the QRIDA portal.

 - mental health support for affected business owners and their families

 - a $1 million boost to the Play Money campaign run by the City of Gold Coast Council and Destination Gold Coast, to help Gold Coast residents support local businesses

 - financial support for marketing campaigns such as 'Essentially Cooly'.